oneapi-src/oneAPI-samples/DirectProgramming/C++/GraphTraversal/MergesortOMP/README.md

 ## License

-This code sample is licensed under MIT license.
+This code sample is licensed under the MIT license.

 ## Building the `Merge Sort` Program